-ndividual programs in the area studies focus on one of the subregions listed or contain a lend of all subregions in the area.
-The area studies program may include a program of tudy in a language of the area at the Defense Language Institute, located in Monterey.
+Individual programs in the area studies focus on security issues in one of the subregions listed or contain a blend of all subregions in the area.
+The area studies program may include a program of study in a language of the area at the Defense Language Institute, located in Monterey.

-The field of strategic planning includes both general and nuclear strategic planning.
-Individual programs focus on the evolutionary history of the planning process, strategies for national security, maritime strategy and management and planning systems.
+The interdisciplinary strategic planning program includes conventional and nuclear strategic planning, and the role of related international organizations and processes.
+Individual programs focus on the evolutionary history of the planning process, strategies for national security, maritime strategy, operations research, management and planning methodologies.

-The intelligence curriculum is an interdisciplinary program which integrates political cience, mathematics, operations analysis, oceanography, aeronautical engineering, electrical engineering, physics, information systems and managerial economics into an understanding of intelligence.
+The intelligence curriculum includes three separate tracks.
+Scientific and technical is an interdisciplinary program which integrates political science, mathematics, operations analysis, oceanography, aeronautical engineering, electrical engineering, physics, information systems and managerial economics into an understanding of intelligence.